djeada/Frontend-Notes/notes/02_css.md

 * A conventional 12-column grid system with pixels for scaling is used in responsive grid.
 * Fluig grid leverages percentages, allowing components to resize to fit the available space.

+Rules of thumb for number of columns:

+* 12 for desktop
+* 8 for tablet
+* 4 for mobile

 ### Mobile first

 Mobile first is a design method that begins with the smallest screen (mobile devices) and then scales up to tablets, laptops, and desktop computers.